 Piece of life

 Our family is split between the beet team and the anti-beet team.
 Pretty obvious who’s in the second category [I don’t think they’ve ever tasted it, it’s just a matter of principle].
-Not losing hope than one day the kids will finally decide to try them, I keep on buying them for hubby and I. I’ve always eaten them in salads [since childhood], but recently I discovered them served as a hot side dish and I loved it.
-And then I was looking through Ottolenghi’s book Jerusalem and found this recipe for beet puree that caught my eye.
-Hubby and I just loved it !
+Not losing hope that one day the kids will finally decide to try them, I keep on buying them for hubby and me.
+I’ve always eaten them in salads [since childhood], but recently I discovered them served as a hot side dish and I loved it.
+And then, I was looking through Ottolenghi’s book Jerusalem and found this recipe for beet puree that caught my eye.
+Hubby and I just loved it!

 About the pureed beets recipe

 This is another very quick and easy recipe to prepare.
-It’s perfect for an appetizer or as a starter, and I’m sure you’ll make sensation.
-It’s different and delicious, and it’s so beautiful with its purple color.
+It’s perfect for an appetizer or starter, and I’m sure you’ll make a sensation.
+It’s different and delicious and so beautiful with its purple colour.

-I divided the quantities of the recipe in 2, except for the filling which I kept the original quantities.
+I divided the recipe’s quantities into 2, except for the filling, in which I kept the original quantities.
 These proportions are sufficient for an appetizer for 4 along with other bites.
-Double the proportions if you have more people or to serve as an starter.
+Double the proportions if you have more people or to serve as a starter.

 The original recipe contains 2 cloves of garlic.
-I therefore used only 1 clove for half of the proportions, but the taste is strong and if you are sensitive to this flavor I suggest you use only 1/2 clove.
+I, therefore, used only 1 clove for half of the proportions, but the taste is strong, and if you are sensitive to this flavour I suggest you use only 1/2 clove.

 For the toppings, the chef suggests roasted hazelnuts and goat cheese.
-I had pine nuts and feta, so I decided to use that instead and it matches perfectly.
-I omitted the red pepper but if you like spicy go ahead !
+I had pine nuts and feta, so I decided to use that, which matches perfectly.
+I omitted the red pepper, but if you like spicy, go ahead!

 Pureed beets with yogurt & zaatar (Jerusalem, Ottolenghi)